-After the ore is removed (as in the picture above) the void that is left is filled with surplus rock which is pushed right up into the roof of the top level ensuring no voids are left.
-This compacted material ensures that subsidence is not possible.
+After the ore is removed (as in the picture above) the void that is left is filled with waste rock and the large mining machinery drives on top of the fill to reach the next level to mine.
+This compacted material is tight fill, and it ensures that subsidence is not possible.